sap-tutorials/Tutorials/tutorials/sapui5-fiori-cf-display-data/sapui5-fiori-cf-display-data.md

     <!-- border -->![handle press](handlepress.png)

 5. **Click** on any list item.
-This should trigger a navigation to a new page.
+This should trigger the navigation to a new page.

 ### Add UI elements to the detail page